 How Students Receive Services

-- Review of documentation provided by appropriate agencies or certified or licensed professionals outside of DESP;
+- Review of documentation by certificated staff provided by appropriate agencies or certified or licensed professionals outside of DESP;

 How to Refer Students to DESP

 If a student has a disability and requests accommodations or services, refer the student to DESP.